Flea & Tick Prevention for Mini Aussies: The MDR1 Risk, Natural Strategies & What to Do After a Bite

 Our recommendation: avoid isoxazoline-class preventatives for Aussies entirely and choose alternatives that do not carry this risk profile.

-major isoxazoline brands we avoid for all Aussies regardless of test status
+5major isoxazoline brands we avoid for Aussies

-isoxazoline-class products we recommend for Mini Aussies — the risk is not worth it
+0isoxazoline-class products we recommend for Mini Aussies

 🥩